Bluesky: Post–2024 United States presidential election growth

 According to Pew Research Center, the share of news influencers on Bluesky about doubled in the 4 months after 2024 U.S. presidential election, with a lot of new users being left-leaning individuals making Bluesky accounts in light of the controversies surrounding Elon Musk.

 By the end of January 2025, the number of registered users had increased to 30 million.
-During February–March, the amount of news influencers on the platform had become double what it was before the election.
-By April 2025, the site had grown to over 35 million and are as of August 2025 more than 38.5 million registered users.
+During February–March, the number of news influencers on the platform had become double what it was before the election.
+By April 2025, the site had grown to over 35 million and, as of August 2025, to over 38.5 million registered users.

 However, by June 2025, Slate reported that "it appears that more and more of those accounts are becoming ghosts as users abandon the platform.
 Unique posters and unique likers of posts have been in steady downward descent for months".
 Around that time, such measures of user activity were down by about half from their peak in November 2024 around the US presidential election.
 In September 2025, The New Yorker observed that "[a]ccording to Bluesky's open-source data, the number of daily posters on the platform has been declining each month since its peak in January of this year, following Trump's Inauguration (though it is still four times as large as it was last year)."

 On April 24, 2025, the site underwent a major outage for an hour.

 In the second quarter of 2025, Bluesky's daily user base was one tenth as large as that of X, as estimated by Sensor Tower.

+While Bluesky is far smaller than X and Threads, it has become one of the main social networks when it comes to science and journalism.